-Beyond the bustling city is a unique side of Japan that is seemingly untouched.
-Over 70% of Japan's land is covered by mountains, forests, small local towns and stunning shrines.
-I arrive in central Japan on a two-week adventure to experience this country's pristine lands.
+Beyond the bustling cities lies a side of Japan that appears almost untouched.
+More than 70% of Japan's expanse is covered in mountains, forests, cozy local villages, and breathtaking shrines.
+Embarking on a two-week escapade to central Japan, I sought to immerse myself in this country's pristine landscapes.

 As November rolls around and Fall bids adieu to Ontario, it marks a splendid time to explore Japan.
 The weather remains comfortably cool, festivities are on the horizon, and the foliage explodes with vibrant hues (reaching their peak anywhere from mid-October to mid-November).